Mary Lou Williams: Conversion to Catholicism and hiatus

 A three-year hiatus from performing began when she suddenly backed away from the piano during a performance in Paris in 1954.
-She returned to the United States, converting in 1954 to Catholicism alongside Dizzy Gillespie's wife Lorraine.
+She returned to the United States, converting to Catholicism in 1954 alongside Dizzy Gillespie's wife Lorraine.
 In addition to spending several hours at Mass, her energies were then devoted mainly to the Bel Canto Foundation, an effort she initiated using her savings as well as help from friends to turn her apartment in Hamilton Heights into a halfway house for the poor as well as musicians who were grappling with addiction; she also made money over a longer period of time for the halfway house by way of a thrift store in Harlem.

 Her hiatus may have been triggered by the death of her long-time friend and student Charlie Parker in 1955 who also struggled with addiction for the majority of his life.
-Father John Crowley and Father Anthony aided in persuading Williams to go back to playing music.
+Father John Crowley and Father Anthony aided in persuading Williams to return to playing music.
 They told her that she could continue to serve God and the Catholic Church by utilizing her exceptional gift of creating music.
-Moreover, Dizzy convinced her to return to playing, which she did at the 1957 Newport Jazz Festival with Dizzy's band.
+Moreover, Gillespie convinced her to return to playing, which she did at the 1957 Newport Jazz Festival with Gillespie's band.

+In 1958, she appeared as one of only three women in the famous photograph of jazz greats, A Great Day in Harlem.

 Father Peter O'Brien, a Catholic priest, became her close friend and manager in the 1960s.
-Dizzy also introduced her to Pittsburgh's Bishop John Wright.
-O'Brien helped her found new venues for jazz performance at a time when no more than two clubs in Manhattan offered jazz full-time.
-In addition to club work, she played colleges, formed her own record label and publishing companies, founded the Pittsburgh Jazz Festival (with the bishop's help), and made television appearances.
+Gillespie also introduced her to Pittsburgh's Bishop John Wright.
+O'Brien helped her establish new venues for jazz performance at a time when no more than two clubs in Manhattan offered jazz full-time.
+In addition to club work, she played at colleges, formed her own record label and publishing companies, founded the Pittsburgh Jazz Festival (with the bishop's help), and made television appearances.
 Bishop Wright let her teach at Seton High School on the city's North Side.
 It was there that she wrote her first Mass, called The Pittsburgh Mass.
 Williams eventually became the first jazz composer commissioned by the church to compose liturgical music in the jazz idiom.